 It looks rather stylish and sophisticated.
 The clear view cover protects your gadget allowing you to interact with it when the case is closed.
 The most basic options you will be likely to use are skipping a song or answering a call when you’re on the go.
-It shields all angles of the phone from bumps, knocks and scratches.
+It shields all angles of the phone from bumps, knocks, and scratches.

-As Samsung have designed this cover specifically for the S10 range it’s tailored perfectly to the device’s features.
+As Samsung has designed this cover specifically for the S10 range it’s tailored perfectly to the device’s features.
 It means that you can use your phone exactly how you would use it without a case.
 Advanced features like wireless charging or wireless power share appear to work seamlessly.

 This is the only officially recognized cover to work with always on display, so do not assume that Galaxy S10 always on display will not be working.

-If you don’t want to use always on display together with the clear view cover, you can turn on «Don’t show when cover closes».
+If you don’t want to use always on display together with the clear view cover, you can turn on «Don’t show when the cover closes».

-If you set the show mode as tap to show, then you cannot tap the cover to show AOD screen.
+If you set the show mode as tap to show, then you cannot tap the cover to show the AOD screen.
 Tap to show only works when you tap the screen.
 Another thing is that you cannot switch to FaceWidgets of the AOD screen when it is covered with the case.
 Again, the clear view cover does not accept gestures in the AOD screen.

 Does the Samsung s10 have Always On Display?